Sell your home in record time with these simple tips.

-If you’ve heard it once, you’ve heard it a thousand times: You need a will.
-You need life, health and car insurance.
-You need to invest for retirement and wealth building.
-All of that is absolutely true.
+If you’ve heard it once, you’ve heard it a thousand times: You need to invest for retirement.

-What that means is, at some point, you will need a financial advisor—someone with the heart of a teacher who can explain complex issues in a way you can understand.
-Finding a good financial pro may seem intimidating, but it’s not that difficult.
+Finding the right pro may seem intimidating, but it’s not that difficult.
 You just need to remember a few things.

-If something doesn’t feel right about a potential advisor, then keep looking.
-Hiring advisors can be difficult.
-Dave has a network of Endorsed Local Providers that he recommends, and that’s a great place to start.
-Bottom line: You have to feel good about the relationship.
-Only work with someone you can trust.
+If something doesn’t feel right about a potential investing professional, then keep looking.
+Hiring a pro can be difficult, and you have to feel good about the relationship.
+Interview as many pros as it takes to find someone you can trust.

-Keep all of this in mind when you are hunting for the right financial advisor, and you’ll put together a great team that will help you win with money.
+Keep all of this in mind when you are hunting for the right investing professional, and you’ll be on your way to building a retirement strategy you can feel good about.

-Get started now by finding the professionals in your area that Dave recommends.
+Get started now by finding investing professionals in your area.